Boggart/docker-wine-vnc/README.md

 docker-wine-vnc
 ===============

-A Wine container for Docker, with a vnc server included.
+A MS Comic Chat Charater Editor container for Docker, with a vnc server and wine included.